shantanurathore/Data_Cleaning_Case_Study/Clean_Your_Data_GCDA.md

     (393830, 11)

 Now in order to have a clear idea about why these location data is missing, we can plot these on a map of the US and see where they lie.
-One of the key aspects of data cleaning is to **reach out to the surce of the data in case a lot of data is missing in one or many of the columns** in order to clearly understand if there is a potential reason for it.
+One of the key aspects of data cleaning is to **reach out to the source of the data in case a lot of data is missing in one or many of the columns** in order to clearly understand if there is a potential reason for it.

 This is what we are trying to identify here.
 Whether we want to review our data source or reach out to the data collection authority/agency/individual to clarify.